mc1arke/sonarqube-community-branch-plugin/README.md

 A `docker-compose.yml` file is provided.
 It uses the env variables available in `.env`.

-To use it, clone the repository and execute `docker-compose up`.
-Note that you need to have docker-compose installed in your system and added to your PATH
+To use it, clone the repository, create a `.env` with `SONARQUBE_VERSION` defined, and execute `docker compose up`.
+Note that you need to have `docker compose` installed in your system and added to your PATH.

 ## Kubernetes with official Helm Chart